pulp/pulp/docs/sphinx/user-guide/server.rst

 Resource Manager
 ^^^^^^^^^^^^^^^^

-This is a singleton celery worker that is responsible for assigning tasks to other workers based on which resource they need to reserve.
+This is a singleton (there must only be one of these worker processes per pulp deployment) celery worker that is responsible for assigning tasks to other workers based on which resource they need to reserve.
 When you see log messages about tasks that reserve and release resources, this is the worker that performs those tasks.